Optimal Auction Design with Contingent Payments and Costly Verification: Model

 \end{cond}

 Condition~\ref{L:punishment_constraint} requires that for each report history, agent $i$'s post-audit penalty is weakly increasing in his realized income, and the rate of increase is at most $\phi_i$.\footnote{The upper bound on the slope is critical; the lower bound is not.
-We could drop the lower bound and instead assume that the penalty function is uniformly Lipschitz.
-In this case, the mechanism in \cref{MAINTHEOREM} would remain optimal. \cite{LuoYang2023} similarly assume that securities are monotone and Lipschitz; their focus is on coordination frictions.} The penalty is the only payment that depends on realized income, so Condition~\ref{L:punishment_constraint} equivalently restricts the sensitivity of agent $i$'s total payment (summing transfers, royalties, and penalties) to his realized income.
-In words, if agent $i$ holds the asset, then for each additional dollar generated by the asset, agent $i$ must retain at least fraction $1 - \phi_i$ of the dollar (and at most the full dollar).\footnote{Condition~\ref{L:punishment_constraint} has antecedents in the literature on tax evasion.
-In their classic work, \cite{allingham1972income} assume an exogenous linear penalty of $ ( \pi_i - \pi_i') \phi_i$; see also \cite{kleven2011unwilling} and \cite{palonen2022regulating}.
-We show below that there exists an optimal mechanism in which such a linear penalty is used.}
+If we reduced the lower bound to $- (\hat{\pi}_i - \pi_i) C$ for any fixed constant $C > 0$, the mechanism in \cref{MAINTHEOREM} would remain optimal. \cite{LuoYang2023} consider securities that are monotone and Lipschitz, but their focus is on coordination frictions.} Since the penalty is the only payment that depends directly on realized income, Condition~\ref{L:punishment_constraint} equivalently restricts the sensitivity of agent $i$'s total payment (summing transfers, royalties, and penalties) to his realized income.
+In words, if agent $i$ wins the asset, then for each additional dollar generated by the asset, agent $i$ must retain at least a fraction $1 - \phi_i$ of the dollar (and at most the full dollar).\footnote{Condition~\ref{L:punishment_constraint} has antecedents in the literature on tax evasion.
+In their classic work, \cite{allingham1972income} assume an exogenous linear penalty of $ ( \pi_i - \pi_i') \phi_i$; see also \cite{kleven2011unwilling} and \cite{palonen2026avoidance}.
+We restrict the maximum sensitivity of the penalty, but we allow nonlinear penalties.}